Louisiana Economic Development is led by a dedicated team of experienced professionals who believe in Louisiana's potential.

-In 2010, 2011, and 2012, Site Selection ranked LED one of the top five best performing state economic development agencies.
-Business Facilities ranked LED FastStart the best state workforce-training program in the country in 2010, 2011, 2012, and 2013.
+In 2010, 2011, 2012 and 2013, Site Selection ranked LED one of the top five best-performing state economic development agencies.
+Business Facilities ranked LED FastStart the best state workforce-training program in the country in 2010, 2011, 2012, 2013 and 2014.
 Louisiana now ranks higher in every national business-climate ranking than it ever did prior to January 2008.

 Prior to being appointed by Gov. Jindal, Moret served as president and chief executive officer of the Baton Rouge Area Chamber, or BRAC.
 Under Moret's leadership from 2004 to 2008, BRAC grew into a national-caliber regional economic development organization.
 Revenues tripled at BRAC during Moret's tenure, following the launch of "The Campaign for a Greater Baton Rouge," a five-year, $15 million economic development initiative for the nine-parish Capital Region.
 Additionally, BRAC received dozens of national awards from ACCRA/C2ER, Southern Economic Development Council, American Chamber of Commerce Executives and other groups for economic development planning, marketing, communications and public policy research.